Many families look for colleges that meet full need.

 Before you decide on a school, use their net price calculator to make sure their determination of your need (and any expected student contribution) isn’t significantly higher than your EFC from the FAFSA.
 If it is, your student may be better off at a school that uses the FAFSA instead.

-The final thing to keep in mind when looking at schools that claim to meet 100% of need is that this is self-reported.
+The final thing to keep in mind when looking at schools that claim to meet full need is that this is self-reported.
 No one checks on the school’s financial statements to make sure it’s true.

 Even when they make these claims, it’s possible that not all students have 100% of need met.
 For instance, at Brandeis University, 75% of students had their full need met.

 We’re not trying to rain on anyone’s parade.
-Instead, we want to help families have a realistic expectation of what “100% of need met” really means.
+Instead, we want to help families have a realistic expectation of what “100% of need met” or “meeting full need” really means.